jrahemtulla/TeamSolar/README.md

 Our data sources are below:

-1. Stanford Deep Solar
+1. Stanford Deep Solar (downloaded from the website)
-2. Berkeley data
+2. Berkeley data (too heavy to be uploaded on git, should be downloaded from https://emp.lbl.gov/tracking-the-sun/, this is the public data file zi,data_2.csv)
-3. Google sunroof
+3. Google sunroof (on git)
-4. Zipdata
+4. Zipdata (on git)

 In addition the libraries we used are below